cxa/.emacs.d/README.md

 Install Cask if you haven't, clone and run `cask`.

+### `cask` gotchas

+`cask` is rely on [package-build](https://github.com/melpa/package-build.git), which breaks things frequently after updated from ELPA.
+Manually download a stable version from github repo releases and replace related el files.

+And don't forget to remove `cask` tmp dir, which can be retrived from evaling `(temporary-file-directory)` in `*scratch*`.

 ## External tools

 ```sh
 opam install merlin tuareg ocp-indent
 npm i -g tern prettier
 ```

 ### For Java